notAI-tech/LiteIndex/README.md

 # LiteIndex
-in-process, easy to use, query-able object storage implenetations based on sqlite
+in-process, thread and process safe, easy to use, query-able object storage implenetation for Python

+### Some use cases, benchmarks and examples:
+- cache for a python function
+- store and query large number of records without using up memory
+- ultra-fast, query-able file storage (faster than creating files on disk and way better for querying)
+- exchange data between threads or processes easily
+- store application data locally in easy to query and stable format

 ```python